 It’s a well-known secret that Microsoft has been readying a tool to let developers port Android applications to Windows 10 Platform and this project christened “Project Astoria” was supposed to be completed by early this year.
 The project was aimed at helping developers come up with optimized Android apps for Windows 10, something which both Blackberry and Nokia tried not too long ago.

-Microsoft has been mum about the project and they have not commented the status of the same, developers on the other hand are perplexed that the app is not available yet.
-The Project Astoria forums have been inactive and Microsoft has excluded the Android subsystem from the latest Windows 10 mobile preview, thus suggesting that the project has been completely shutdown.
+Microsoft has been mum about the project and they have not commented on the status of the same, developers, on the other hand, are perplexed that the app is not available yet.
+The Project Astoria forums have been inactive and Microsoft has excluded the Android subsystem from the latest Windows 10 mobile preview, thus suggesting that the project has been completely shut down.

-Microsoft also has a similar project in pipeline, but for iOS, dubbed “Project Islandwood”.
-This tool however requires the developers to rework and recompile the application before porting it out to the Windows 10, thus resulting in high quality apps.
+Microsoft also has a similar project in the pipeline, but for iOS, dubbed “Project Islandwood”.
+This tool, however, requires the developers to rework and recompile the application before porting it out to Windows 10, thus resulting in high-quality apps.

 Microsoft might have felt the need to squash the entire project as it is coming up with Windows 10 Universal applications which will run on both mobile and desktop, not to mention the Continuum feature which is expected to foster the Windows ecosystem in a new way.